shmbatom/Comfyui-ImageAB-Compare/README.md

   ✅ Real-time interactive adjustment: Precise control of segmentation line position with mouse movement

   ✅ Exportable segmentation image: This is an optional parameter, allowing for output preview or saving of the image.
-The segmentation ratio is set through "split_ratio_when_output" before_run
+The segmentation ratio is set through "split_ratio_when_output"
 ![before_run][def3]